devetak-m/devetak_dissertation/Mark 0/README.md

 ![plot](./plots/example.png)

 To get sloppy/stiff directions and compute the Hessian of the squared loss.
 Note we do not seek the hessian of the model, but rather a hessian of the mean squared loss of the sensitivity.
-If it seems odd, check equations (1), (2) and (3) in Karl's paper.

 ```julia
 include("new_mark0.jl")